spatialthoughts/qgis-tutorials/source/docs/getting_started_with_pyqgis.rst

    :align: center

 5. You will see a new panel open at the bottom of QGIS canvas.
-You will see a prompt like ``>>>`` at the bottom where you type commands.
-For interactive with the QGIS environment, we must use the ``iface`` variable.
+You will see a prompt like ``>>>`` at the bottom where you can type commands.
+For interacting with the QGIS environment, we must use the ``iface`` variable.
    To access the currently active layer in QGIS, you can type the following and press :kbd:`Enter`.
 This command fetches the reference to the currently loaded layer and stores it in the ``layer`` variable.

 .. code-block:: python